jbsparrow/CyberDropDownloader/docs/reference/configuration-options/global-settings/general.md

 - `truststore+certifi`: Will use certificates already included with the OS, with a fallback to `certifi` for missing certificates

-- `None`: Will completly disable SSL verification, allowing insecure connections.
+- `None`: Will completely disable SSL verification, allowing insecure connections.

 Setting this to `None` will allow the program to connect to websites without SSL encryption (insecurely).